accordproject/ergo/DEVELOPERS.md

 ###  Running the Unit Test Suite

-We write unit and integration tests with Jasmine and execute them with Karma.
-To run all of the tests once on Chrome run:
+We write unit and integration tests with Mocha.
+To run all of the tests once run:

 ```text
 lerna run test